-3. COVID-19 by UK regions and sub-regions
+3 .
+COVID-19 by UK regions and sub-regions

-In the week ending 14 September 2022, the percentage of people testing positive for coronavirus (COVID-19) increased in the North East, Yorkshire and The Humber, West Midlands, and London, and continued to decrease in the South East.
-In all other regions of England, the trend was uncertain in the most recent week.
+In the week ending 17 September 2022, the percentage of people testing positive for coronavirus (COVID-19) increased in the North West, Yorkshire and the Humber, the West Midlands, the East of England, London, and the South East.
+In the same week, the trend in the percentage of people testing positive for COVID-19 was uncertain in the East Midlands and the South West.
+In the North East, the percentage of people testing positive for COVID-19 was for COVID-19 increased in the two weeks up to 17 September 2022, but the trend was uncertain in the most recent week.

-Figure 2: The trend in the percentage of people testing positive for coronavirus (COVID-19) varied across regions of England in the week ending 14 September 2022
+Figure 2: The trend in the percentage of people testing positive for coronavirus (COVID-19) varied across regions of England in the week ending 17 September 2022

-Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by region, England, 4 August to 14 September 2022
+Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by region, England, 7 August to 17 September 2022

-- Credible intervals widen slightly at the end as there is a delay between the swab being taken and reporting of results.
+- 1. Credible intervals widen slightly at the end as there is a delay between the swab being taken and reporting of results.
 We report latest figures based on the reference day for that week because of this greater uncertainty in the most recent days. - 2.
-There is a higher degree of uncertainty in our estimates for English regions compared with England overall, shown by wider credible intervals. - 3.
+There is a higher degree of uncertainty in our estimates for English regions compared with England overall, shown by widercredible intervals. - 3.
 The percentage of people testing positive by region was calculated using a similar modelling approach to the national daily estimates in Section 2: COVID-19 by UK countries. - 4.
 We describe trends by comparing the probability that the estimate for the reference day is higher or lower than the estimate for 7 and 14 days prior.